-he estimated national direct expenditures (hospitals and nursing homes) for osteoporotic hip fractures were \$18 billion dollars in 2002, and the cost is rising.
-One in two women and one in four men over age 50 will have an osteoporosis-related fracture in her/his remaining lifetime.
-In the United States, 10 million individuals are estimated to already have the disease and almost 34 million more are estimated to have low bone mass, placing them at increased risk for osteoporosis.
-Of the 10 million Americans estimated to have osteoporosis, eight million are women and two million are men (1).
+he estimated national direct expenditures (hospitals and nursing homes) for osteoporotic hip fractures were \$18 billion in 2002, and the cost is rising.
+One in two women and one in four men over the age of 50 will have an osteoporosis-related fracture in her/his remaining lifetime.
+In the U.S., 10 million individuals are estimated to already have the disease and almost 34 million more are estimated to have low bone mass, placing them at increased risk for osteoporosis.
+Of the 10 million Americans estimated to have osteoporosis, 8 million are women and 2 million are men.